-Bernard and Laura Ashley began designing and printing scarves and tablemats in their flat in Pimlico, London in 1953.1 The products combined Laura's interest in color and design with Bernard's expertise in printing and dyeing.
+Bernard and Laura Ashley began designing and printing scarves and tablemats in their flat in Pimlico, London in 1953.
+The products combined Laura's interest in color and design with Bernard's expertise in printing and dyeing.
 The product range was extended to include Victorian-styled aprons and linen kitchen towels.
 Laura's designs drew upon British traditional country styles, patterns, and colors.
 The designs were mainly floral, and the colors predominantly pastel.
 They sold mainly to department stores such as John Lewis, Heals, and Peter Jones.
-In 1957 the Ashleys opened a showroom in London, and in 1961 they transferred their production operations to a disused railway station at Carno, Wales, using a flatbed printing process designed by Bernard.
+In 1957 the Ashleys opened a showroom in London, and in 1961 they transferred their production operations to a disused railway station at Carno, Wales which used a flatbed printing process designed by Bernard.

 The popularity of Laura's first dress designs encouraged the Ashleys to open a London retail store in Pelham Street, South Kensington in 1968.
 Although sales were initially slow, advertisements on the London Underground stimulated a surge of interest in Laura Ashley's dresses and fabrics.
 Throughout the early 1970s, the reaction against modernism, pop art, and other trends of the 1960s rekindled a strong interest in the rural English styles and traditions of the Victorian and Edwardian eras.
 Laura Ashley's positioning between English bourgeois tradition and hippie abandon, and her ability to evoke nostalgia for the comfort and simplicity of pre-industrial Britain placed her styles in the vanguard of contemporary fashion.
 During the early 1970s Laura Ashley expanded the company's product range from furnishing fabrics, clothes, and housewares into wallpaper and house paints.
 What Laura Ashley offered was a coordinated approach to home décor and clothing with a perfect matching of designs and colors across fabrics, wallpapers, paints, and ceramic tiles.

-The company expanded internationally with shops in Geneva, Paris, Amsterdam, and Düsseldorf.
+The company expanded internationally too, with shops in Geneva, Paris, Amsterdam, and Dusseldorf.
 In Canada, Australia, and Japan licenses were sold to local companies to open Laura Ashley stores.
 In 1974 Laura Ashley entered the US, initially by licensing McCall's Patterns of New York to distribute its fabrics, and then with an office and retail store in San Francisco.

-The business was highly vertically integrated.
-By the beginning of the 1980s, almost all products were designed by a design team led by Laura and her son Nick (who became design director in 1982) and 85% of all products were manufactured either in the company's own plants or by subcontractors.
+The company was highly vertically integrated.
+By the early 1980s, almost all products were designed by Laura Ashley and 85 percent of the products were manufactured either by the production facilities based in Wales or by subcontractors.
 The majority of sales were through Laura Ashley retail stores.
-The company became expert in the fast, flexible production of quality fabrics manufactured in small runs.
+The company became expert in the fast, flexible production of good quality fabrics manufactured in small runs.
 By the early 1980s there were eight garment making-up plants close to Carno in Wales, a fabric plant in Dublin, and two plants in England making home furnishing products and made-to-measure curtains and blinds.
 Distribution from plants and warehouses to retail stores was done by the company's own transport division.
 Products for the North American stores were airfreighted weekly; others were manufactured under contract at a plant in Kentucky.